We’ve all been there: Sorting through an inbox brimming with email campaigns we won’t look at from brands we barely engage with.

 In addition to reminding your subscribers of your brand’s mission, complement the strategy by providing them with a new reason to engage.

 Promote your email content using incentives and special offers alongside your re-engagement campaign.
 Incorporating these features in your email marketing strategy will keep subscribers excited about what’s to come.
-Give them a fresh new reason for dead email subscribers to look forward to seeing your content land in their inboxes.
+Give them a fresh new reason to look forward to seeing your content land in their inboxes.

 Keeping Subscribers Engaged in the Long-Run